robi052/pihole/README.md

 Excluded:
 - Google analytics

-INSTALL:
-Add this url to Pihole Settings => Adlist https://raw.githubusercontent.com/robi052/pihole-blacklist/master/ads_blacklist
+For using this list just Add this url https://raw.githubusercontent.com/robi052/pihole-blacklist/master/ads_blacklist